melinaverger/MADD/README.md

 ## 4. Machine learning pipeline

-Run the following notebooks in this order.
+Run `train_test_split.ipynb` and it will launch the following notebooks in this order:

 `train_test_split.ipynb`: to prepare the chosen data set until train-test split.
 -> It is here to coose if you want to limit the data to course 'BBB' for instance.